 AI Visibility Measurement

-Ronald Sielinski's March 2026 research paper, "Quantifying Uncertainty in AI Visibility", is the first rigorous study to measure this variability across Perplexity, SearchGPT, and Gemini.
-The findings are uncomfortable for anyone selling AI visibility scores as stable metrics: citation distributions follow a power-law form, rankings are unstable across repeated samples, and many apparent differences between domains fall within what Sielinski calls the "noise floor of the measurement process."
+Ronald Sielinski's March 2026 study, "Quantifying Uncertainty in AI Visibility", is the first rigorous research to measure this across Perplexity, SearchGPT, and Gemini: citation distributions follow a power-law form, rankings shift between repeated samples, and many apparent differences between domains fall within what Sielinski calls the "noise floor of the measurement process."
+If your AI visibility strategy depends on a score that treats citations as fixed values, you are making decisions based on a snapshot of a distribution, not the distribution itself.

-Key Takeaways
+Key takeaways

 • AI visibility scores are modeled estimates built from controlled testing, not measured from actual user behavior.
 No tool has access to real prompt data from ChatGPT, Perplexity, or Gemini.